nourabosen/InsightMiner/README.md

 🔍 Top 5 Results for: 'how to be creative'

 📌 Result 1 (Relevance: 1.00)
-📚 Source: Designing Your Life ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
-And if you accept this idea—that there are multiple great designs for your life, though you’ll still only get to live one—it is rather liberating.
-Do not fall in love with your first idea.
+📚 Source: As a Man Thinketh ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ A blessed life is the sure result of right thought.
+The power of thought multiplies through focus and concentration.
+As a person strives and fails, again and again, in the service of a worthy goal, their character is strengthened and deepened.
+They turn obstacles into steppingstones.
+This is the measure of true success.
 ...
-📌 Result 5 (Relevance: 0.74)
+📌 Result 5 (Relevance: 0.52)
-📚 Source: 18 Minutes
+📚 Source: Designing Your Life ════════════════════════════════════════════════
-════════════════════════════════════════════════
-✨ Insights ✨
+✨ Top Insights About 'how to be creative' ✨

+1. Allied with purpose, your every thought is energized, giving you the courage to face and overcome any obstacle.
+Purposedriven thought is a creative force.
-1. So be a genius at your life design; just don’t think you have to be one of those lone geniuses.
+2. So be a genius at your life design; just don’t think you have to be one of those lone geniuses.
-2. Artists should focus on mastering their own territory or turf—the place where they are experts, or have control or mastery.
+3. Artists should focus on mastering their own territory or turf—the place where they are experts, or have control or mastery.
-3. Choice is yours: either master your mind to create the life you want, or remain mired in frustration and failure.
-4. Realize that “we are the makers of ourselves” through the power of the thoughts we choose and encourage.
-5. To home in on your passion, think about what you love doing—what’s important enough to you that you’re willing to persist over the year, even when it feels like you’re not succeeding at it.
+4. Work is fun when you are actually leaning into your strengths and are deeply engaged and energized by what you’re doing.
+5. And if you accept this idea—that there are multiple great designs for your life, though you’ll still only get to live one—it is rather liberating.
 ```

 ## Implementation Notes